 04.02.02 Phase 2: Quantitative Analysis

 A finding that does not meet the Phase 1 screening criteria is processed through Phase 2.
 Phase 2 involves a quantitative assessment of CDF given a finding.
-There are seven analysis steps in Phase 2 as discussed further below.
-The Phase 2 process is illustrated in a flow chart provided Appendix F. Each step introduces new detail and/or refines previous analysis assumptions and results.
+There are seven analysis steps in Phase 2, as discussed further below.
+The Phase 2 process is illustrated in a flow chart provided in IMC 0609 Appendix F. Each step introduces new detail and/or refines previous analysis assumptions and results.

 The quantification process parallels fire PRA practice.
 In a fire PRA, the fire-induced CDF is quantified as the product of the following four terms:

-Fire Frequency (FIF) - the likelihood that a potentially challenging fire will occur in a specific location during a reactor operating year (ry).
+Fire Ignition Frequency (FIF) - the likelihood that a potentially challenging fire will occur in a specific location during a reactor operating year (ry).

 Severity Factor (SF) - the likelihood that the heat release rate (HRR) of an ignition source is sufficient to cause damage to a target or cause ignition of a secondary combustible.